canujohann/crowdfunding-web3-sample/readme.md

 # Kickstarter application sample

 Web3 sample project to intereact between a react application (NextJs) and a smart contract hosted on a ethereum blockchain (solidity).
+This project is largely inspired form this [awesome tutorial](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/) available on udemy.

 ## stack